zhenkewu/spotgear/README.md

 ## 2. Software

 Installation
 --------------
 ```r
 # install.packages("devtools",repos="https://cloud.r-project.org")
 devtools::install_github("zhenkewu/spotgear")
 ```

+JAGS (Just Another Gibbs Sampler).
+Currently the package works the best for 4.2.0.
+There exist issues with 4.3.0 while allocating nodes in a graphical model for dewarping image (`dewarp2d()`).

 **Tutorials, instructions and examples for using spotgear:**
 - [R code examples; to come]()